Claudia Hammond: Author

-Her first book, Emotional Rollercoaster, published in 2005, was on the science of emotions.
-Reviews were positive; one said that although it contained "rare errors" these mistakes are "vastly outweighed by the wealth of fascinating observations", and that "humour, sensitivity and warmth... emanate from every page".
+Hammond is the author of five books.
+Her first, Emotional Rollercoaster, published in 2005, was on the science of emotions.
+Reviews were positive; one said that although it contained "rare errors" these mistakes are "vastly outweighed by the wealth of fascinating observations", and that "humour, sensitivity, and warmth... emanate from every page".

 Hammond's second book, Time Warped: Unlocking the Mysteries of Time Perception, was published by Canongate in May 2012.
 The Financial Times called it "a fascinating and at times mind-boggling book that will change the way you think about time".